Why must the Hybrid Coconut Palm be given adequate water?

 In the last few decades, we see the arrival of the high yielding hybrid coconut palm.
 The Deejay Sampoorna®, a high yielding hybrid, produces on an average 250 nuts per palm per year, under good conditions.
 Under excellent conditions yields of over 400 nuts per palm per year have been recorded.
 Excellent conditions mean adequate water but not so much that leads to water logging or leaching of the soil.
 It means proper identification and timely distribution of nutrients, both macro and micro.

 This Sampoorna Hybrid requires more water as they have more leaves and broader leaflets.
 In exchange, we get higher yields, more sap production for coconut sugar, more tender coconut water.
 The Sampoorna Hybrid has 3 times the area under the leaf surface, 3 times the amount of light, through photosynthesis, is converted into energy in the form of sugars.
-Our palm requires 100 litres/day.
+Our palm requires 100 liters/day.
 Also do not forget that the best management will give you premium results.

 David J. Lobo